 Throughout Ozone Season (April 1st - October 31st), the CLEAN AIR Force offers a free email notification service to participants notifying them of an Ozone Action Day, days when ozone is expected to reach a level unhealthy for sensitive groups.
-This gives Central Texans time to plan ahead and make informed decisions regarding air pollution and its potential health effects.
-The CLEAN AIR Force staff works with local media and meteorologists to communicate the message to their viewers/listeners/readers.
-We also reach governments and large companies which distribute the message to their employees via company emails, websites and signage.
-Ozone alerts are also posted on our website and hotline number, and distributed to our Facebook fans and Twitter followers.
+This gives Central Texans time to plan and make informed decisions regarding air pollution and its potential health effects.
+The CLEAN AIR Force works with local media and meteorologists to communicate the message to their viewers/listeners/readers.
+We also reach governments and large companies, which distribute the message to their employees via company emails, websites and signage.
+Ozone alerts are also available on our hotline number, and distributed to our Facebook fans and Twitter followers.